ThomasTJdev/nim_websitecreator/README.md

 **For stable development use Nim Stable Release**, Devel may or may not work, but is not stable by definition.

-**When using Firejail and adding a new Plugin a full Restart is required.**
+**When using Firejail and enabling/disabling a plugin a full restart of NimWC is required.**
+It is therefore not advised to enable/disable plugins in the browser when using Firejail.

 # Install